Skip to main content

 Step 1: Install the app

 Open Online Store → Themes → Customize.
 In the theme editor, click App embeds in the left sidebar.
-You’ll see Magic Wishlist in the list.
+You will see Magic Wishlist in the list.
 Toggle it on.

-This is the magic part.
+This is the key part.
 Toggling the embed adds the heart button to your store on every product card and every product page.
 Dawn’s actual code stays untouched.
+The wishlist functionality is injected through the app block system, not by editing your theme.

 Click Save in the top right.